tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ```

 ## Data wrangling
-We will create 2 tables for examination of the fuel cost for delivering water in private water trucking activies
+We will create 2 tables for examining the fuel cost of delivering water in private water trucking activies.

 The 1st table 'fuel_water_cost' will contain ki_type of 'private_trucker' or 'private_owner'.
 4 variables needed for calculation of fuel cost (TRY) per a litre of water are extracted from the cleaned data.
-A new column 'fuel_delivery_per_trip_TRY' is added add a result of fuel cost per trip (TRY).
+A new column 'fuel_delivery_per_trip_TRY' is added as a result of fuel cost per trip (TRY).
 An other new collumn 'fuel_delivery_costTRY_per_waterLitre' presents the fuel cost per liter of water (TRY/Litre).
 Table 'fuel_water_cost' was cleaned agiin with na.omit() to remove NA value.